CamilYed/CamilYed.github.io/docs/_posts/2025-03-14-migrate-from-oracle.md

 ---
 layout: post
-title: "Why Migrate from Oracle to PostgreSQL: A Technical and Strategic Perspective"
+title: "Why Migrate from Oracle to Open Source: A Technical and Strategic Perspective"
 date: 2025-03-14
-tags: [ tech, recruiting ]
+tags: [ tech, recruiting, database, open-source, oracle, postgresql, migration, cost-analysis, scalability, software-engineering ]
 ---

 Many organizations are moving away from Oracle to adopt open-source solutions like PostgreSQL.
 This article explores why